As a student you must read and understand this information to enrol in any one of our courses.

 We see feedback as a valuable opportunity to review and improve our courses, educators, educators and academic standards.
 Students will be asked to evaluate the course/s.
 Participation remains anonymous.

-The Family Planning Clinical Training and Health Promotion Teams meets regularly to discuss all aspects of Family Planning Clinical and Health Promotion Training Development
+The Family Planning Professional Training and Development Team meets regularly to discuss all aspects of Family Planning Professional Training and Development.

 Students are encouraged to voice all matters of concern in relation to Family Planning courses.